Adele Osterloh

-Adele Minna Osterloh (2 January 1857 – 3 January 1946) was a German poetess.
+Adele Minna Osterloh (2 January 1857 – 3 January 1946) was a German poet.

 Life

 Born in Dresden, Adele was the daughter of the Dresden banker Franz Günther.
-After a stay at a boarding school in Geneva and a trip to Italy, she married the gynaecologist Paul Osterloh (1849-1918), wrote novels and novellas.
+After a stay at a boarding school in Geneva and a trip to Italy, she married the gynaecologist Paul Osterloh (1849–1918), wrote novels and novellas.
 From 1905 she was deputy chairwoman of the Literarische Gesellschaft e.
 V. Dresden.
 She lived in Dresden at Wiener Str.
 8.

 Osterloh wrote the play Das Märchen vom Glück in four acts around 1900.
-For the plot, Georg Pittrich (1870 - 1934) provided the music.
+For the plot, Georg Pittrich (1870–1934) provided the music.
 The author's husband, Paul Osterloh, was an associate member of the Tonkünstler-Verein zu Dresden while there the composer and Kapellmeister Pittrich was a full member of the association.

 After the death of her husband, the doctor's widow moved to Dresden's Elisenstraße 4 around 1920.

 Osterloh translated Anna Maria van Schurman's dissertation "Darf eine christliche Frau studieren?" from Latin.